 Dumb Ways to Die (Metro Trains)

 This cutesy animation packs a powerful punch at the end.
 But it’s not just the contrast between the cheery, colourful characters and the overall message of the video that made this go viral.
 The music plays a huge part.
 This song can get stuck in your head for days (trust us, we know!)
-The track has been downloaded hundreds of thousands of times, and the original video has been watched (brace yourself!) almost 170 MILLION times!!
+The track has been downloaded hundreds of thousands of times, and the original video has been watched (brace yourself!) over 220 MILLION times!!